taksug229/Home-Loan/README.md

 ### Data Preparation

-In the data preparation phase, we have performed the following key steps:
+In the data preparation phase, I have performed the following key steps:

 1. **Handling Missing Values:**
-   - For the reason for loan (REASON) and current job (JOB) columns, we imputed missing values as "Unknown" to ensure data integrity.
+   - For the reason for loan (REASON) and current job (JOB) columns, I imputed missing values as "Unknown" to ensure data integrity.
-   - For missing numerical values in other columns, we applied imputation by replacing them with the median value of their respective columns.
+   - For missing numerical values in other columns, I applied imputation by replacing them with the median value of their respective columns.
 To keep track of imputed values, a flag variable was created.

 2. **Creating Dummy Variables:**
-   - To facilitate modeling with categorical variables, we generated dummy variables for categorical columns.
+   - To facilitate modeling with categorical variables, I generated dummy variables for categorical columns.
 This transformation allows us to use these variables effectively in machine learning models.

 3. **Capping Loss Amounts:**
-   - Observing outliers in the loss amount (TARGET_LOSS_AMT) column, we capped the loss values at $25,000.
+   - Observing outliers in the loss amount (TARGET_LOSS_AMT) column, I capped the loss values at $25,000.
 This step helps mitigate the influence of extreme values on our models and analysis.

 4. **Default and Loss Statistics:**
    - Out of the 5,960 loans in the dataset, 20% experienced defaults.